Ria424/developers-animatesdk-docs/Document_object/Document20.md

 #### Description

-Property; a Boolean value that specifies whether the ActionScript 3.0 compiler should compile with the Warnings Mode option turned on (true) or off (false).
+Property; `boolean`; a boolean value that specifies whether the ActionScript 3.0 compiler should compile with the Warnings Mode option turned on (true) or off (false).
 Warnings Mode causes extra warnings to be reported that are useful for discovering incompatibilities when updating ActionScript 2.0 code to ActionScript 3.0.
 The default value is true.

 #### Example